Deep Frequency-Aware Functional Maps for Robust Shape Matching: Jacobi polynomials for Filter Functions

-Since the Jacobi basis are defined in the interval $ [-1, 1] $, the truncated eigenvalues $\Lambda$ of the LBOs should be scaled to this interval accordingly.
-Thus, we rewrite the orthonormal Jacobi basis \cite{tao2023longnn} as following:
+Since the Jacobi polynomials are defined in the interval $ [-1, 1] $, the truncated eigenvalues $\Lambda$ of the LBOs should be scaled to this interval accordingly.
+Thus, we rewrite the orthonormal Jacobi polynomials~\cite{tao2023longnn} as following: